 Information Technology – After being accepted all students will receive a valid High Point University email address which the Graduate School uses as the primary source of communication.
 To find out how to set up your email on your phone or reset your password, please visit the website for the Office of Information Technology.

 Books – Your High Point University Bookstore is the number one source for textbooks.
-The bookstore offers new, used, rental and electronic textbooks.
 Books for all classes need to be ordered online 24 – 48 hours prior to pick-up in person at the Bookstore on the High Point University Campus.